GPII/gpii-chrome-extension/README.md

       [version name](https://developer.chrome.com/apps/manifest/version#version_name) in the manifest file. (e.g.
       `grunt build --version_name="0.1.0 beta 14"`).
 The version name will be displayed instead of the version number in the Chrome Web Store.
+   2. Create of a zip archive of the contents of the `dist` directory.
+This will be uploaded to the Chrome Web Store.
 3. Publish to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
    1. Go to the Developer Dashboard on the Chrome Web Store and login.
-   2. On the Developer Dashboard, click “Edit”; located on the right hand side of the UI Options Plus (UIO+) listing.
+   2. On the Developer Dashboard, click “Edit”; located on the right hand side of the UI Options Plus (UIO+) for morphic listing.
    3. On the UI Options Plus (UIO+) edit page, click “upload updated package” and upload the zip created in step 2.2 above.
    4. Update the “Detailed description” field as necessary.
 Similar information is contained in this README.
    5. Update the screenshots if necessary.
 They will need to be the exact size requested.
    6. Set the “Visibility Options” to “Unlisted”.
 This means that UIO+ for Morphic will be available for install from the Chrome Web Store, but won't be searchable.
-It will only be accessible by the direct link: UIO+ for Morphic.
+It will only be accessible by the direct link.
    7. Click "Preview Changes".
       1. Verify that everything appears correct.
 Pay particular attention to anything that was changed, e.g., version number/name, descriptions, screenshots, etc.